 2016 loss for running the program: $48,943.30

 Now you may not think a loss of this amount isn’t bad.
-But just think what that money could do for our city – our valuable tax dollars that we are losing which are hardly “cost neutral.”
+But just think what that money could do for our city – the valuable tax dollars that we are losing, which are hardly “cost-neutral.”
 If you or I paid a deficit amount to the IRS in the amount of $48,000 and told them that it was “cost neutral” you’d eventually rack up some heavy interest rates until you paid it off.
 And this isn’t the first time either.
 In 2014, Tamarac Talk reported the city had a loss of $37,000 for the program.
-The bottom line is, there shouldn’t be deficits because the agreement was that these cameras would be cost neutral.
+The bottom line is, there shouldn’t be deficits because the agreement was that these cameras would be cost-neutral.

 Are Our Streets Safer?

-In 2015, BSO Captain Neal Glassman brought statistics forward and stated there has been some decrease in crashes and some increase.
+In 2015, BSO Captain Neal Glassman brought statistics forward and stated there had been some decrease in crashes and some increase.